-It is certain the island of Santorini is blessed with a unique landscape and its world-famous sunset that steals the heart of every visitor.
-Another thing though that you definitely have to try while on the island is the delicious locally produced wines with a history and viticulture of thousands of years.
-The following article aims to introduce you to the Therian wine production and show you the basics before arriving on the island.
+It is certain that the island of Santorini is blessed with a unique landscape and its world-famous sunset that steals the heart of every visitor.
+Another thing though that you definitely have to try while on the island is the delicious locally-produced wines with history and viticulture of thousands of years.
+The following article aims to introduce you to Therian wine production and show you the basics before arriving on the island.

 Throughout the centuries, the people of Santorini evolved the efficiency of their vineyards and adapted their viticulture to the specific needs of their land.
-After the Latin rule of the Aegean islands, wine-trading flourished even more.
-The already established commercial network of the Mediterranean Sea and the naturally occurring high-alcohol levels in the grapes, allowed the product to reach far away places by remaining unspoiled and in high-quality.
-By realising this advantage, the Latin rulers introduced the cultivation of different varieties expanding the exports even more.
+After the Latin rule of the Aegean islands, wine trading flourished even more.
+The already established commercial network of the Mediterranean Sea and the naturally occurring high-alcohol levels in the grapes, allowed the product to reach faraway places by remaining unspoiled and in high quality.
+By realizing this advantage, the Latin rulers introduced the cultivation of different varieties expanding the exports even more.
 Such was the success of Santorini, that even after the Ottoman occupation, this Muslim Empire allowed the island to continue producing alcohol, despite the fact that it is prohibited by the Quran, due to the enormous profits it provided to the empire’s treasury.

 The addition of different varieties on the island because of those advantages enriched the local production and shaped today’s viticulture.
 During the growth of the vines, farmers weave the branches into a basket.
 This modification allows the grapes to grow inside the safety of the basket, protected by the harsh winds that blow all year long on Santorini.
 In addition, the leaves of the vines operate as an umbrella, shading the precious grapes from overexposure to the sun.
 All these factors contribute to the maximum exploitation of the production and to the preservation of the high-quality result.